Bg

 A:

 Short naps are common during this stage of baby development, as it can take time for an infant to learn to link sleep cycles during the day.
-However, you’ll also want to consider whether a parental-led sleep association or hunger is contributing to some of the short naps.
+However, parental-led sleep association or hunger may contribute to some of the short naps.
+If you’re looking for more guidance, consider submitting for a customized, step-by-step Sleep Plan via Huckleberry Premium.

 Q: My 5 month old baby knows how to fall asleep on their own, and isn’t waking from hunger, but still takes short naps.
 What’s the deal?